mmkhinintn/final_project/README.md

 This project implements an automated ELT (Extract, Load, Transform) pipeline for Telecom Customer Churn analysis.
 The pipeline:

-- Downloads raw data (Kaggle)
+- Downloads data from Kaggle
-- Loads raw data into a staging area
-- Anonymizes PII and transforms the data
+- Applies imputation and PII anonymization (hashing of CustomerID and any PII columns)
-- Stores cleaned data in an `analytics` schema for reporting
+- Loads clean data directly into the `customer_churn` table for reporting and analytics

 ## Architecture